Rongronggg9/RSS-to-Telegram-Bot/docs/advanced-settings.md

 [^5]: Use with caution.
 May cause media validating and sending slightly unreliable.
 Meanwhile, effectively disable webpage title detection for `<iframe>` tags, instead, the title will always be URL hostname.
 [^6]: Use with caution.
 Help cut down network traffic further.
 If enabled, RSStT no longer fetches media and validates it.
 Effectively disable long-pic detection and partially disable icon detection.
 [^7]: Ref: [https://tortoise-orm.readthedocs.io/en/latest/databases.html]().
 Note that Railway.app will automatically fill this env variable.
+[^8]: Use with caution.
+If enabled, the bot manager can bypass the permission check before manipulating any users'/channels'/groups' subscriptions.
+The command format is like `/sub @username`, `/sub +9999999999` (ordinary user) or `/sub -1009999999999` (channel/group).
+Should only be used temporarily and be disabled after finishing the manipulation.
+This option is considered safe for bot users since the bot manager can always manipulate their subscriptions by manipulating the database manually.
-[^8]: After a user subscribes to a feed, the default monitoring interval is applied.
+[^9]: After a user subscribes to a feed, the default monitoring interval is applied.
-[^9]: The minimal monitoring interval a user can set for a subscription.
+[^10]: The minimal monitoring interval a user can set for a subscription.
 Note that the bot manager will not be limited by this value.